Homeschooling in Montgomery County

 • Option A: Under the supervision of Montgomery County Public Schools.
 The family maintains a portfolio for each child receiving home instruction and submits the portfolio(s) for review to MCPS near the conclusion of each semester.

 • Option B: Under the supervision of a nonpublic entity registered with the Maryland State Department of Education (MSDE).
 Also known as “home-school umbrellas,” these entities are often affiliated with a church or religious organization and generally charge a membership fee.
-Homeschool umbrellas provide support to their members as well as portfolio reviews.
-They sometimes require extra courses and a statement of faith.
+Homeschool umbrellas often provide support to their members as well as portfolio reviews.
+They sometimes require specific courses and a statement of faith.

 Homeschooling provides a great deal of freedom, but along with that comes the responsibility of providing instruction.
 There is no one way to homeschool.
-Options include online courses, in-person experiences and classes, self-directed learning, at-home tutors, participation in a homeschool co-op, guardian/parent-led instruction, and purchased curricula complete with workbooks, learning manipulatives, and materials for science experiments.
+Options include online courses, in-person experiences and classes, self-directed learning, at-home tutors, participation in a homeschool co-op, guardian/parent-led instruction, and purchased curricula, some complete with workbooks, learning manipulatives, and materials for science experiments.
 Families often mix and match to find what works best for their children.

 Below are resources and information to help guide your homeschooling journey.
 Please note that inclusion of any organizations, services, products, or classes on this page does not constitute an endorsement by xMinds.
 We welcome recommendations of additional resources.